temenostech/temenos-platform-documentation/docfx_project/home/techguides/components-products.md

-    **Requirements**:
+Requirements:

-    -  **new user**: it is mandatory for the user to have assigned a role which contains CREATE _ COMPONENT and MANAGE _ COMPONENTS permissions
+- **new user**: it is mandatory for the user to have assigned a role which contains CREATE _ COMPONENT and MANAGE _ COMPONENTS permissions.

-    -  **existing user**: if a user wants to log in to the Artifactory server, the user must change its password and have the CREATE_COMPONENT and MANAGE_COMPONENTS permissions within the role that was assigned to it.
+- **existing user**: if a user wants to log in to the Artifactory server, the user must change its password and have the CREATE_COMPONENT and MANAGE _COMPONENTS permissions within the role that was assigned to it.
 To learn how to change the user roles and permissions please refer to this link.

 > [!Note]
+-  for an already created user that wants to have access to the Artifactory Server, the user must change its password and if its role has those 2 permissions, the user will be added in Artifactory Server
 -  if the user’s role is updated afterwards , the user still needs to change its password in order to be added to the Artifactory Server
 -  the user cannot delete artifacts from the Artifactory Server.